 Any further inquiries or assistance will be addressed by allocated team members.

-If any misinformation spread about Am4teens volunteers, team members, organization partners’, and the organization itself will NOT be tolerated and will be removed from the organization with a possibility of a written letter (email) to the teacher/counselor listed on the volunteer’s application.
-Stated in bullet point two “Code of Conduct for Volunteers”, slander will not be tolerated.
+If any misinformation spreads about Am4Teens volunteers, team members, organization partners’, and the organization itself will NOT be tolerated and will be removed from the organization with a possibility of a written letter (email) to the teacher/counselor listed on the volunteer’s application.
+As stated in bullet point two “Code of Conduct for Volunteers”, slander will not be tolerated.

-Volunteers are NOT permitted to share resources/opportunities (sign up forms, sheets, events, webinars, meetings, etc) to individuals that are NOT a part of Am4teens.
+Volunteers are NOT permitted to share resources/opportunities (sign-up forms, sheets, events, webinars, meetings, etc) with individuals that are NOT a part of Am4Teens.
 This is violating the privacy of those who are a part of the organization.
-Investigation will be conducted if caught sharing information/resources to individuals outside of Am4teens.
+An investigation will be conducted if caught sharing information/resources to individuals outside of Am4Teens.

-Slack is used for the leadership team members of the organization to communicate with volunteers about new opportunities, information, etc. Therefore, volunteers are not allowed to post/share messages that are unrelated without the Founder’s (Annie Mokatsyan) or leadership team's permission.
+Slack is used for the leadership team members of the organization to communicate with volunteers about new opportunities, information, etc. Therefore, volunteers are not allowed to post/share messages that are unrelated without the Founder’s (Annie Mokatsyan) or COO's (Ariane Lemaire and Eimaan Shahid) permission.